Understanding NICE guidance Information for people who use NHS services Drug treatments for neuropathic pain

 But if you have painful diabetic neuropathy, you should usually be offereda drug called duloxetine rather than amitriptyline or pregabalin.
 If youcan’t take duloxetine for medical reasons (for example, if you have liverdisease or severe kidney disease, or you are taking certain other drugs),you should be offered amitriptyline instead.

 Whichever drug you take, you should usually be started on a low dose,which is then increased gradually over time.
 This means that it might besome weeks before you get the full benefit.
 The dose should be increaseduntil there isn’t any further improvement.
 Some people find that thedose can’t be increased any more because they get unpleasant side effectsthat don’t get any better.
 Your doctor should explain the reasons for thegradual increase in dose, and give you written information aboutdoses if possible.
+Is the treatment working?
+Soon after you start treatment with a new drug, your doctor should check whether it is suitable for you.
+They should ask you whether you are having any side effects.
+They may consider offering you a different dose, or changing the treatment.

 You should see your doctor regularly for as long as you are takingmedication for neuropathic pain.
 At each visit your doctor should askyou whether, and by how much, your pain has improved.
 They shouldalso talk with you about your mood, whether you are sleeping well andhow you are feeling generally.
 This includes whether you have been ableto get back to something like your normal life and start doing thingsagain that you had to stop because of the pain (such as jobs around thehouse, work, driving and social activities).
 You should also talk about anyproblems you have had, such as side effects of the medication.
 Yourdoctor may suggest that you keep a diary to remind you about howyou have felt.
+Information about NICE clinical guideline 96

 Information about NICE clinical guideline 96